shivam-k1029/FlashGen/README.md

 ## ✨ Features

 - 📋 **Paste & Generate** — paste any lecture notes and generate up to 20 flashcards instantly
-- 🤖 **AI-Powered** — uses Claude AI API to read notes and create meaningful Q&A pairs
+- 🤖 **AI-Powered** — uses Groq AI API to read notes and create meaningful Q&A pairs
 - 🃏 **Flip Card Study** — tap to flip cards, mark as Got it / Almost / Didn't know
 - 🎯 **Quiz Mode** — multiple choice questions generated from your cards
 - 📊 **Score Tracking** — see your score and which cards need more revision